mudgamepad/mudgamepad/README.md

 ### Profile 😄

-• :computer: Professional experience in full-stack development using framework such as ASP.NET
+• :computer: Professional experience in full-stack development using framework such as ASP.NET<br>
-• :penguin: Professional experience in validating software products quality in the Linux environment
+• :penguin: Professional experience in validating software products quality in the Linux environment<br>
-• :memo: 4+ years of experience in programming and is proficient in languages such as Python, Java, C
+• :memo: 4+ years of experience in programming and is proficient in languages such as Python, Java, C<br>
-• :white_check_mark: Developed tests using methodologies like TDD and agile testing
+• :white_check_mark: Developed tests using methodologies like TDD and agile testing<br>
-• :gear: Digital hardware design using vhdl, assembly
+• :gear: Digital hardware design using vhdl, assembly<br>